-If you’re finally replacing that 70-pound TV you bought back in the go-go ’90s, or that plasma that finally bit the dust, then you’re probably considering wall-mounting your new television.
+If you’re finally replacing that 70-pound TV you bought back in the go-go ’90s — or, more realistically, that plasma that finally bit the dust — then you’re probably considering wall-mounting your new television.

 Sure, you shouldn’t mount your TV over your fireplace, but there is nothing wrong with standard wall mounting.
 Mounting a TV on the wall makes a lot of sense for most people, as it frees up space in the home.
 But the project can be intimidating for some.

 So how do you wall mount a TV, anyway?

 Mounting a TV can be as quick and easy as brewing a cup of Joe, but it can feel as complex as a triple mochaccino.
 The process involves putting four bolts in the wall to hold a bracket, hanging the TV on it, and … well, that’s it.
 Voilà, you’re done.
 Simple, right?

 To help you out, we’ve put together this list of expert tips.
 We’ll help you avoid common mistakes and overcome the silly obstacles.

 Electric stud finders are tricky little tools.
 They can be one of the most helpful tools in the box or the reason you put a dozen extra holes in the wall.
 Simply put, they’re liars.
 But here are four tips that help ensure they never trick you again.